-One thing that has been amazing to see over my career is the vast decrease in the number of browlifts that are performed.
-When I was a medical student, I saw many open coronal browlifts.
-These didn’t seem like “cosmetic” operations to me, with the scalp flipped down and the skull exposed.
-As a young resident, the endoscopic approach started to become popular, and we did an endoscopic browlift on virtually every facelift patient.
-Although less browlifts are performed now, I see a lot of value in browlifts, particularly because of the harmony they offer a rejuvenated face.
+There has been a vas decrease in the number of browlifts that are performed over the years.
+When Dr. Hatef was a medical student, he saw many open coronal browlifts.
+They didn’t seem like “cosmetic” operations, with the scalp flipped down and the skull exposed.
+As a young resident, the endoscopic approach started to become popular, and Dr. Hatef did an endoscopic browlift on virtually every facelift patient.
+Although less browlifts are performed now, Dr. Hatef sees a lot of value in browlifts, particularly because of the harmony they offer a rejuvenated face.

 Why the Browlift is Less Popular Today